-An Ugandan newspaper has published a list of what it calls the country's top homosexuals, a day after the president signed a new anti-gay bill into law.
+A newspaper in Uganda has published a list of what it calls the country's top homosexuals, a day after the president signed a new anti-gay law.

-Ugandan gays have expressed worry about being arrested under the new law, which strengthened existing penalties for gay sex and bans the so-called "promotion" of homosexuality.
+Ugandan gays have voiced worry about being arrested under the new law, which strengthens punishment for gay sex and bans the so-called "promotion" of homosexuality.

-The United States on Monday urged Uganda to repeal the law, which the White House called an affront and danger to Ugandan gays that will also hamper the fight against AIDS.
+The United States is urging Uganda to repeal the measure.
+The White House calls it an affront and danger to Ugandan gays that will also hamper the fight against AIDS.

-State Department spokeswoman Jen Psaki said the U.S. is reviewing its relationship with Uganda as a consequence of the new law.
+State Department spokeswoman Jen Psaki said the U.S. is reviewing its relationship with Uganda because of the law.

 Mr. Museveni has the backing of conservative Ugandan groups.
 Last week, the Uganda Muslim Supreme Council praised the president as "courageous" for defying Western pressure over the bill and, in the council's words, putting morality first.

-The original bill called for the death penalty in some cases, but that was dropped as Western nations and rights groups denounced the bill.
+The Ugandan parliament passed the law in December.
+First-time offenders face a 14-year sentence.
+Those convicted of what the law terms "aggravated homosexuality" could go to prison for life.
+The law originally called for the death penalty in some cases, but that was dropped as Western nations and rights groups denounced the bill.